Schematic Checklist

 Off-Package Flash and PSRAM

-ESP32 supports up to 16 MB off-package flash and 8 MB off-package RAM.
+To reduce the risk of software compatibility issues, please use flash and PSRAM models officially validated by Espressif.
+For detailed model selection, consult the sales or technical support team.
 If VDD_SDIO is used to supply power, make sure to select the appropriate off-package flash and RAM according to the power voltage on VDD_SDIO (1.8 V/3.3 V).
-It is recommended to add a zero-ohm series resistor on the SPI communication lines to lower the driving current, reduce interference to RF, adjust timing, and better shield from interference.
+It is recommended to add zero-ohm resistor footprints in series on the SPI communication lines.
+These footprints provide flexibility for future adjustments, such as tuning drive strength, mitigating RF interference, correcting signal timing, and reducing noise, if needed.

 Clock Source